 Energy at Agnes Scott

 Agnes Scott is planning and implementing a number of activities to reduce our energy use.
 We have focused on energy efficiency first, establishing a priority list of equipment replacement and building envelope improvement projects.
 We are now funding these projects through a Green Revolving Fund.
-We have also begun to investigate our options for the use of renewable energy on campus.
+We have also recently invested in a few renewable energy projects on campus.
+Click through our pages to learn about our exciting projects!

 Process for the Climate Action Plan